 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Slow Search & Partial Images Returned

-This topic contains 6 replies, has 2 voices, and was last updated by Ryan Logan 8 years ago.
+- This topic has 6 replies, 2 voices, and was last updated 10 years, 1 month ago by

 Also, some of the searches are coming back with images for some, but not all employees.